 The king’s name is Pachacuti, which in the Inca language of Quechua means he who overturns space and time, or more succinctly, earth shaker.
 Pachacuti was a brilliant and ruthless strategist, who learned history, laws and language from an early age.
 At age 20, he earned his crown when the nearby army of Chanka invaded his father’s palace, and while his father and brother fled, Pachacuti defended the city and drove out the attackers.
 Victory became the calling card of the young king, who immediately conquered the local Colla-Suyu and Chinchay-Suyu regions, marking the rise of the new Inca Empire.
 Inca kings held absolute dominion over their people, and Pachacuti made the most of his absolute power, reorganizing the government, founding the city of Machu Pichu, and sending extravagant gifts to nearby leaders to persuade them to join the rising empire.
 In a particularly brutal colonization tactic, Pachacuti relocated thousands of his own people to newly conquered or converted provinces to enculturate them and enforce his exorbitant taxation.

 Pachacuti died in 1471, leaving the empire to his sons.
 For the next four generations, the Inca kings expanded their territory, defeating and subsuming their old roval the Kingdom of Chimor, stretching north into modern-day Ecuador and Colombia, and south into Bolivia and Chile, creating the largest centralized power in the history of the Americas.

 Got questions, comments or corrections about Inca Empire?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.